 - Higher protein.
 When I reduced carbs, I likely added foods with higher protein.
 Protein reduces appetite more than carbs or fat.

 Yesterday I was made aware of The Low Carb Myth: Free Yourself From Carb Myths, and Discover the Secret Keys That Really Determine Your Health and Fat Loss Destiny.
-I’m half way through the book and it is outstanding.
-In plain language it goes myth by myth destroying the lies propagated by the low carb community.
+I’m halfway through the book and it is outstanding.
+In plain language, it goes myth by myth destroying the lies propagated by the low-carb community.

-If you are low carb and have an open mind, please check it out.
-There are reasons that low carb diets work and they are acknowledged in the book, but they aren’t the ones the carb hating low carb gurus are promoting.
+If you are low-carb and have an open mind, please check it out.
+There are reasons that low-carb diets work and they are acknowledged in the book, but they aren’t the ones the carb-hating low-carb gurus are promoting.
 The Low Carb Myth is not an anti-low carb book.
 The Low Carb Myth is an anti-low carb dogma book.
 This book does a stellar job of advancing the discussion of fat loss by destroying the myths that are holding us back.
 I only wish this book was around in late 2009 when I first read GCBC.